abapGit/docs.abapgit.org/src/user-guide/projects/online/contributing.md

 The forked repository can be deleted after the pull request has been closed.

 :::tip
-If you want to contribute to abapGit, please [see read this](/development-guide/read-first/contributing.md).
+If you want to contribute to abapGit, please see [Read First](https://docs.abapgit.org/development-guide/read-first/).
 :::